turingschool/curriculum/source/projects/ruby_in_100_minutes.markdown

 end
 ```

-You haven't yet seen the `attr_accesor` method which is used to define attributes for instances of a class.
+You haven't yet seen the `attr_accessor` method which is used to define attributes for instances of a class.

 #### Creating Instances